 Approval for the study as a service evaluation was given by the hospital Continuous Service Improvement Office, Cardiff and Vale University Health Board, Wales, UK.

-A departmental database was searched for all patients who had epilepsy and neurosurgery between 1995–2015.
-406 cases were identified as having epilepsy and neurosurgery, from which 84 were identified as having resective epilepsy surgery.
-Information was obtained on these 84 patients by reviewing paper case notes and the hospitals online clinical portal (electronic front end of clinical investigations, attendances and letters (from 2008)).
-Engel classification was used to determine seizure outcome where one is the best outcome and four the worst with subcategories for each class (appendix 1).
-A questionnaire was developed to identify the patient’s up to date perspective on having gone through epilepsy surgery including their report of seizure frequency ((as daily, weekly, monthly, yearly and none in the past year) (appendix 2)).
-We also included the QOLIE-31-P originally developed by Crammer assesses the QOL of patients who specifically suffer from epilepsy (24).
-The scale takes into account the patients’ perception of; levels of energy, emotional toll, daily activities, mental activity, medication effects, seizure attitudes and their feelings on quality of life overall (appendix 1b).
-Information was collated in an excel spreadsheet for further analysis.
-Responses to the QOLIE-31-P were scored according to the standard instructions to give an overall score for each patient ranging from 1-100 (100 being the best QOL) (appendix 2).
+We searched the departmental database searched for all patients who had epilepsy and neurosurgery between 1995–2015.
+We obtained information for 84 patients by reviewing paper case notes and the hospital’s online clinical portal [electronic front end for clinical investigations, attendances and letters (from 2008)].
+We determined changes in seizure frequency and character, time to surgery from initial diagnosis, changes in epilepsy drugs and any record of adverse surgical events or psychiatric, cognitive and visual problems (pre-surgical baselines were noted).
+We used Engel classification to determine seizure outcome at most recent out-patient appointment, where one is the best outcome and four the worst, with subcategories for each class (appendix 1).
+A questionnaire was developed to identify the patient’s current perspective on having experienced epilepsy surgery including their report of seizure frequency (daily, weekly, monthly, yearly and none in the past year), employment and driving status (appendix 2).
+We also included the QOLIE-31-P which was originally developed by Crammer to specifically assess the QOL of people with epilepsy (24).
+The scale takes into account the patients’ perception of: levels of energy, emotional toll, daily activities, mental activity, medication effects, seizure attitudes and their feelings on quality of life overall (appendix 3).
+Responses to the QOLIE-31-P were scored according to standard instructions giving an overall score for each patient ranging from 1–100 (100 being the best QOL).

-Given the large number and type of AEDs and doses to be assessed at different time points over a period of up to 20-years comparison over time can be difficult.
-A system was developed to facilitate this.
-For each AED a ratio was calculated of daily dose taken compared to maximum recommended daily dose (from British National Formulary (25)).
+Given the large number, type and doses of AEDs to be assessed at different time points over a period of up to 20 years, comparison over time can be difficult.
+We developed a system to calculate a drug load or burden with respect to the maximum recommended daily dose, as well as recording the total number of AEDs.
+For each AED, we calculated a ratio of total daily dose taken compared to the maximum recommended daily dose [from British National Formulary, March 2017 (25)].
 A patient taking the maximum recommended daily dose would score 1, a patient taking 50% of daily dose 0.5, and so forth.
-It was thus possible to calculate a drug load or burden with respect to the maximum recommended daily dose, alongside the total number of AEDs taken.

-ADD SAIL BITS HERE
+For example, a patient taking levetiracetam 1250mg BD would score 2500/3000=0.83 (3000mg being the highest recommended daily dose).

+We used the Secure Anonymous Information Linkage databank (SAIL) [A,B] (Health Data Research UK, Swansea University) to anonymously link the list of patients having had resective epilepsy surgery to routinely-collected primary care and hospital admission records.
+We excluded patients who were not registered with a General Practice (primary care provider) for at least five years before and after the epilepsy surgery.
+We recorded the length of stay for all hospital admissions before and after surgery excluding the month/6 months immediately after surgery to exclude specific peri-operative related hospital stays.
+We compared the rates of admission before and after surgery using a signed Wilcoxon Signed-Rank test.
+We used X to estimate costs for hospital admission.

+All studies using SAIL data need independent Information Governance Review Panel (IGRP) approval but do not require specific NHS research ethics committee approval.
+This study obtained IGRP approval ref 0565.

 Results

-Of the 84 patients, 64 sets of case notes were available for review.
-Seven were excluded (three had palliative not resective procedures, two insufficient case notes, and two did not have neurosurgery (incorrectly identified), leaving a total of 57 patients who were included.
+We identified 406 cases as having epilepsy and neurosurgery, from which 84 were identified as having resective epilepsy surgery.
+64 sets of case notes were available for review.
+We excluded a further seven cases [three had palliative not resective procedures, two insufficient case notes, and two did not have neurosurgery (incorrectly identified)], leaving a total of 57 patients.